 For those of you that are little more energetic and love the "back-country" then the Trailway offers it all with five wilderness trails, including 3 loop trails and 2 point to point trails.
-Each of these is described below.
-The detailed trailway maps are viewable here and can be downloaded in PDF format.
+Each of these is described and trailway maps are viewable below.
 In season, brochures with detailed maps are available at the trailheads and various locations throughout Musquodoboit Harbour.

 The Musquodoboit Trailway begins at the Caboose Information Centre at the Musquodoboit Railway Museum, crosses highway 357, passes the arena and ball fields and links up with the official trailhead by the parking lot on Park Road.
 The 130 foot trestle bridge offers a scenic view of the Musquodoboit River and its broad flood plains...see more

 The Admiral Lake Loop Trail originates at 1.7 km along the Musquodoboit Trailway as measured from Park Road.
 The trail climbs into an open area of blueberry bushes and low saplings, reminders of the 1973 forest fires that swept through this area...see more

 The Bayer Lake Loop Trail originates on the Admiral Lake Trail.
 From Park Road, proceed 1.7 km along the Musquodoboit Trailway to the Admiral Lake Loop trailhead; then follow this trail for approximately 170 m to the Bayer Lake Loop trailhead...see more

 2.6 km from Park Road to the north end

 the approach to the Admiral Lake Junction bearing left onto the